 Pre-requisites: Installing React Native #

 First, you need to setup react-native development environment.
-To get started please follow instructions under section React Native CLI Quickstart on this guide and finally execute the react-native cli:
+To get started please follow instructions under section React Native CLI Quickstart on this guide and finally execute the react-native cli to create a new app:

 Installing Situm SDK for React Native #